Williedaniels/EmpowerED-Lib/README.md

 # EmpowerED-Lib

 EmpowerED-Lib is a mobile application designed to provide educational resources and tools to empower learners of all ages.
-This project is built with React Native, allowing it to run on both iOS and Android platforms.
+This project is entirely written in Swift for iOS.

 ## Features